sjackman/open-science/open-science.md

 Reproducible science
 ================================================================================

-+ Given the manuscript, someone else can
++ Given the manuscript, someone else can&hellip;
 + Repeat the experiment
 + Analyse the data
-+ Come to the same conclusion
++ Arrive at the same conclusion

 Repeatable vs. reproducible science
 ================================================================================